pyeve/eve-demo/README.rst

     }

-Each link provides two tag: ``rel``, explaining the relation between the linked resource and current endpoint, and ``title``, containing the linked resource name.
-Togheter, these two informations allow the client to eventually update its UI and/or transverse the API without prior knoweledge of its structure.
-HATEOAS is at work here.
-A ``links`` section is included with every response provided by any Eve-powered API.
+Each link provides two tags: ``rel``, explaining the relation between the linked resource and current endpoint, and ``title``, containing the linked resource name.
+Togheter these two informations allow the client to eventually update its UI and/or transverse the API without any prior knoweledge of its structure.
+It's HATEOAS at work here.
+A ``links`` section is included with every response provided by any Eve-powered API (since Eve v0.0.3 HATEOAS can also be disabled).

 Cache Control
 :::::::::::::
-Also notice how the response header contains cache-control directives (``Cache-Control``, ``Expires``).
-Any Eve-powered API can easily control the values of these directives.
-It is possibile to setup a global value for both, and it is also possible to override the global settings for individual resource endpoints.
+Notice how the response header contains cache-control directives (``Cache-Control``, ``Expires``).
+Any Eve-powered API can easily control the values of these, both at global and individual endpoint level.

 JSON and XML rendering
 ::::::::::::::::::::::